Our recommendations are made independently through Research & Testing. We may receive commissions from purchases made via our links.

 0.5 mg/l

-For this test, we made chlorinated water at a concentration of 10+ mg/l and ran it through the filter jug.
-Of a dozen pitchers and dispensers we’ve tested, the LifeStraw was among the three that could reduce the chlorine concentration down to 0.5 mg/l.
-Its filtration system should not have a problem handling tap water, which typically has a much lower chlorine content (below 3.5 mg/l in most developed countries, including the US).
+For this test, we made chlorinated water to a concentration of 10+ mg/l and ran it through the filter jug.
+Of a dozen pitchers and dispensers we’ve tested, the LifeStraw was among three that could reduce the chlorine concentration down to 0.5 mg/l.
+Its filtration system should not have a problem handling any tap water, which typically has a much lower chlorine content (below 3.5 mg/l).

-Apart from chlorine, the filters are also certified to remove bacteria, parasites, lead, mercury, and many other contaminants, though we did not have the capacity to test for those.
+Apart from chlorine, the filters are also certified to remove bacteria, parasites, lead, mercury, and many other contaminants.
+We do not have the capacity to verify these claims, but the certifications appear trustworthy.

 LifeStraw 7 cup water filter jug next to smartphone timer

 While it was among the best performers against chlorine, the LifeStraw unfortunately also took the longest time to do its job.
 On average, it took between 20 - 25 minutes to process one full reservoir (700 ml), which translates to a waiting time of 7 minutes for every standard glass of water.
-At this flow rate, this pitcher is definitely not for big families or those who hate having to refill it as soon as they take a glass of water.
+At this flow rate, this pitcher is definitely not for big families or those who need more than a glass or two of water at a time.

 Gloved hand holding a water TDS meter over a paper cup labeled LifeStraw, the lower part of a water filter pitcher in the background